Safari in Kenya

 By Stuart Butler

 Budget safaris: from $150-$300 per person per day.
-You can get a quick three-day safari tour from Nairobi for as little as $250, but it's worth spending more if you can.
+You can find quick three-day safari tours from Nairobi for as little as $250, but I can't really recommend them.

 Mid-range safaris: from $300-$600 per person per day in an all-inclusive tented camp.